 - Number of trials questions.
 For example: “how many chips would you expect to need to check before finding a defective one?” or “what’s the probability that the 5th donor is the first with Type-B blood?”
 These are applications of the geometric probability model.
 The formulas are not on your sheet, and so you should memorize them: q^(K-1)*p for a general probability and 1/p for the expected value.

-- How to combine the standard deviations of two or more random variables.
+- Know how to combine the standard deviations of two or more random variables.
 Remember: variances always add.

-- How to read the regression output of a linear association.
+- Know how to read the regression output of a linear association.
 What do “constant,” “estimate/coefficient,” “prob” all mean?
 Refer to pages 111-112 in your review book or page 729 in your textbook.

 - Know the important conditions for each of the inference procedures: